BOOMfinity/GrOxyP/README.md

 ## Sources

-This app is using [X4BNet's list](https://github.com/X4BNet/lists_vpn) of IPs.
-GrOxyP checks if queried IP is on this list.
+This app is using [X4BNet's list](https://github.com/X4BNet/lists_vpn) of IPs by design.

-Sources of code are mentioned in the comments.
+GrOxyP checks if queried IP is on list provided by the user.

 ## Benchmarks